-Patients who are elderly or have chronic diseases may find it challenging to visit a doctor in person.
-In some circumstances, healthcare professionals might have to travel to these patients or make arrangements for them to get to the facility.
+Elderly or chronic patients may find it challenging to visit a doctor in person.
+In some cases, healthcare professionals have to travel to these patients.
+They also sometimes make arrangements for patients to get to the facility.

 How Telehealth Can Ease the Burden Placed on Providers

-Health systems of all sizes might need to hire more employees to keep up with demand.
-Still, telehealth can assist healthcare professionals in making better use of their time at home or work.
-It has been demonstrated that telehealth services can reduce patient death rates and the typical length of stay, reducing the time providers must spend caring for patients face-to-face.
+Health systems of all sizes might need more employees to meet growing demand.
+Telehealth can assist healthcare professionals in making better use of their time.
+Telehealth services can reduce the typical length of stay.
+So this reduces the time providers must spend caring for patients face-to-face.

-Providers can also save time by communicating with patients remotely through virtual health care.
-Because they have transportation, they don’t have to worry about their patients skipping or arriving late to appointments.
-Patients who are elderly or have chronic illnesses can easily communicate with doctors via live video and voice from the comfort of their homes.
+Providers can also save time by communicating with patients using virtual health care.
+They don’t have to worry about their patients skipping or arriving late to appointments.
+Patients can consult doctors via live video and voice from their homes.

-Additionally, infectious diseases may make it more difficult for a practitioner to see and treat patients.
-With telehealth platform, healthcare professionals may communicate with and treat patients regardless of the illness, from the flu to the coronavirus, preventing the spread of illness.
-They don’t have to shut down the entire hospital if a doctor or specialist falls ill.
-They can continue to monitor their patients as they recover safely at home.
+Additionally, infectious diseases can disrupt care for other patients.
+With the telehealth platform, care remains uninterrupted.
+Providers can continue to monitor their patients as they recover safely at home.
 By seeing patients remotely or using less on-site staff, providers can also extend their hours of operation.

 Using Telehealth Providers More Effectively